Developer Guide

 Responsible person, such as department leaders, who are given access to the data from their department

-The "Users" user group should not be used to keep the permission control flexible.
-If required, the role should be mapped in the portal to the user role in the application.
-Special permission objects can be defined depending on the application.
+The user group "User" should not be used so that the rights control remains flexible.
+In the portal, the role should be mapped to the user role in the application if required.
+Special rights objects can be defined depending on the application.
 The implemented permission objects and their function must be documented in the application's handbook as depicted in the table above.
-To limit the selection of users in a context-related manner, a special filter is available; this should be documented with the defined permission groups.
-The selection of users via the UserID is limited when using "Is contained in" with the system value "Set and containing sets".
-What is important with this filter variation is that inheritance is also taken into account.
+A filter is available for context-related restriction of the selection of users, which can be assigned the defined rights groups.
+The selection of users via the UserId is restricted with "Is contained in" of the system value "Set and contained sets" and the specification of the rights group.
+It is important with this filter variant that inheritances are also taken into account.

 Script

-The programming code delivered with the application should be done in a style that's as uniform as possible.
+The program code delivered with the application should be as uniform as possible.
 This means that the methods, function names, variables and comments should be created

 • with correct grammar and spelling